Adding Datasets

 This looks good from a distance, but when we zoom in close we can see some places where the Cesium World Terrain sticks up through the photogrammetry model:

-This happens because Cesium World Terrain and Melbourne photogrammetry are both high-resolution datasets, and may overlap the same geography.
+This happens because Cesium World Terrain and Melbourne photogrammetry are both high-resolution datasets, and so their geometry may overlap.
 For now, let’s move the photogrammetry model upward so that the terrain model no longer pokes through.

 If you'd like to learn how to "clip away" Cesium World Terrain to make room for the photogrammetry model, visit the Cartographic Polygons tutorial.